 Advertisement placement is a double-edged sword.
 You would like to avoid ruining your fancy design, but at the same time, you could leverage advertisement content to foster discovery, and you might find new ways to scale your business.
 You have to improve both customers’ and brands’ experience, as all things should be.
 There is nothing worse than sharing an intrusive Ad that does not add value to the user.
 An example?
 I am bald, so please don’t waste your money on advertising shampoos to me 🙂

 Here we go again.
-This is the second episode of our docuseries about how we are managing retailers’ data for our beloved customers.
-If you did not read our previous post about this topic, you should spend a few minutes catching up on it.
-With this part, we would like to introduce the hidden aspect of our product and I promise, it is not a buzzword: Machine Learning.
-In the following paragraphs, we are going to show new technical improvements and the analytics aspects under the hood.
+This is the third episode of our series on how we are ingesting retailers’ data for our beloved customers.
+If you did not read our previous post about this topic, consider spending a few minutes catching up on it.

 In the following paragraphs, we will show you how our new process to update the assortment of our stores works and our journey to get there.

 In the previous episode, we showed you how we reached coordination in our price update flow.
 We achieved it by the mean of a semaphore stored on Redis: each time it gets accessed, we decrease its value.
 Once it reaches 0, the next stage of our pipeline begins.
 We also covered our Conversion Optimizer, a machine learning algorithm.